ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/env.md

 ### Disclaimer: there are many other config settings...

-This is just a disclaimer that the settings in this article should work well for most users and are all you need to get a basic Laravel up and running...
+The settings in this article should work well for most users and are all you need to get a basic Laravel app up and running...

 ...but there are *lots* of other settings (Logging, Redis, email, AWS integration, etc.) you could reasonably tweak from the `.env` file or `config` folder.
-These are beyond the scope of this guide (and if you're using these more advanced features you probably know what you're doing); consider poking around your app's `config` folder and reading through [Laravel docs](https://laravel.com/docs/10.x/configuration) as a starting point for learning more.
+These are beyond the scope of this guide (and if you're using these more advanced features you probably know what you're doing anyway); consider poking around your app's `config` folder and reading through [Laravel docs](https://laravel.com/docs/10.x/configuration) as a starting point for learning more.

 ## Generate an encryption key